FunctionStream/function-stream/docs/python-sdk-guide.md

+# Python SDK Guide

-Function Stream provides a complete toolchain for Python developers, covering the entire process from stream operator development (fs_api) to management (fs_client).
+Function Stream provides a complete toolchain for Python developers, covering the entire process from function development (fs_api) to management (fs_client).

 ---